viraj-s15/transformers-deployment-scripts/README.md

 ## About <a name = "about"></a>

-Mainly to host model inference locally via the pipeline api Multiple pod support has been added to the script
+Mainly to host model inference locally via the pipeline api <br>
+Multiple pod support has been added to the script.
+Making it a lot more scalable

 (Multithreading will be added soon)